ChrisKlug/web-dev-workshop/labs/lab5/lab5.md

 Start by adding a new class called __ProductEndpoint.cs__.
 However, before you can make it inherit from `Endpoint`, you will need one more class.

 Fast Endpoints use classes/records to represent the incoming data (path and query parameters etc).
 To support this, create a record called __Request__ inside the `ProductEndpoint` class.
-The record needs a single `ìnt` property called __Id__
+The record needs a single `int` property called __Id__

 ```csharp
 public class ProductEndpoint